Britain says Scotland split would put Scottish pensions at risk

 “An independent Scotland will be more able to afford pensions than the rest of the UK, and all pensions will be paid in full after independence,” said Nicola Sturgeon, deputy first minister of Scotland’s devolved government.

-Last week insurance and pensions firm Standard Life, which has been based in Scotland for 189 years, became the first major company to warn it could partly move out of the country in the event of independence.
+Last week insurance and pensions firm Standard Life SL.L, which has been based in Scotland for 189 years, became the first major company to warn it could partly move out of the country in the event of independence.

 Alexander - a Scot - said other firms from Scotland’s well-developed financial services sector could follow.